UoMResearchIT/UoM_AQ_Data_Tools/README.md

 and  following the instructions for:  ***connect to the server using an SSH client***.
 Alternatively, email: *health at metoffice dot gov dot uk*

-Copy the scripts to the ssh server.
-Then run each in turn (simply `python [script name] [params/options]`) using python and use the --help command to get the full set of parameters/options.
+Copy the script(s) to the ssh server.
+Then run each one (simply `python [script name] [params/options]`) using python and use the --help command to get the full set of parameters/options.

-The scripts will create the default directory 'met_extracted_data' for the extracted data.
+The scripts will create a default directory 'met_extracted_data' for the extracted data.
 (To change the directory name from the default use the "--outdir_name" (-o) parameter.)

 Once all scripts have finished running you can copy the data back to your local computer.

 #### Using extra data
+With certain measurements, extra datasets can be requested and added to the outputs.
+To do this set the --extra_measurements (-x) parameter to True (default is false).
-With some measurements, extra data can be requested.
-(Not all measurements can be extra datasets of others.
-For example the stations which measure pollen don't measure meteorological parameters (and vice versa).)
+(Note that not all measurements can be extra datasets of others, for example the stations which measure pollen don't measure meteorological parameters (and vice versa).)

-*EDIT REQUEST: Further explanation here of above, once we've confirmed implementation *
+Therefore, in this tool, the only datasets that can have the extra measurements added are:
+- temp
+- pressure
+- dewpoint
+- rel_hum

+and if --extra_measurements is set to True the extra datasets added will be the above same measurements.
+For example temp would have added: pressure, dewpoint and rel_hum

 ## Processing MEDMI Data